zachmccabe/zachmccabe.github.io/books.md

 ## The Photographers Field Guide to Beijing

 The Field Guide is my first book.
 The idea is this: Photographers headed to Beijing really need better info – so I made you something to read on the flight over.
-The book is written around the questions I heard from visiting photographers most often.
+The book is written around the questions I hear from visiting photographers most often.
 You can read a free preview on [Kindle,](https://read.amazon.com/kp/embed?asin=B072FVKP45) or check out <https://www.zachmccabe.com/beijing>.